Topological transport of vorticity on curved magnetic membranes

 $\bs {\mc J}$ can be decomposed into components orthogonal and parallel to the $z$ axis.
 The former accumulates winding along $z$, which may unwind at the ends of the cylinder.
 The latter, on the other hand, builds up winding azimuthally, which is energetically protected by the easy-surface anisotropy.
 We are interested in the vortex current flowing in the $z$ direction, $I_v = 2\pi r|\boldsymbol{\mc J}|\sin\theta$, which is driven by the vortex motive force $I\mf R$ generated by the electric current.
 Here,

-is the effective drag coefficient \cite{supmat_dao23}.
-Different from our previous works on energy storage using topological spin textures \cite{tserkovnyakPRL18,jonesPRB20}, $\mf R$ is unique to the nontrivial geometry of this setup and is not present in flat systems.
+is the vortexoelectric drag coefficient, which can be understood as the analog to the Seebeck coefficient~\cite{supmat_dao23}.
+Different from our previous works on energy storage using topological spin textures~\cite{tserkovnyakPRL18,jonesPRB20}, $\mf R$ is unique to the nontrivial geometry of this setup and is absent from flat counterparts.
 Upon substitution of $\mf T = \sin(2\theta)/2r$, we find $\mf R\propto \sin^2\theta$.
-In the linear response, $I_v\propto \mf R$, so $\theta=\pi/2$ maximizes the vortex current.
+In the linear response, $I_v\propto \mf R$, so $\theta=\pi/2$ maximizes the vorticity flow.

 The membrane behaves like a series $R_vC_v$ circuit in response to nonzero vortex flow, exhibiting an effective vortex resistance $R_v$ and effective winding capacitance $C_v$.
 As dictated by the bulk-boundary correspondence, the vortex current ``winds up" the magnetic texture, thereby storing exchange energy.
 The stiffness of the magnetic texture engenders $C_v$.
 On the other hand, $R_v$ can arise due to Gilbert damping, defects, and vortex-antivortex collisions.
-Following Ref. \cite{jonesPRB20}, we estimate $C_v$ and $R_v$ by exploiting the duality between the XY magnet and two-dimensional electrostatics \cite{kosterlitzJPC73}.
-This yields
+Following Ref.~\cite{jonesPRB20}, we estimate $C_v$ and $R_v$ by exploiting the duality between the XY magnet and two-dimensional electrostatics~\cite{kosterlitzJPC73}.
+We find

-where $\sigma_v^{-1}$ is the vortex resistivity and $A$ is the magnetic stiffness \cite{supmat_dao23}.
-With the circuit elements $\mf R, R_v$, and $C_v$ in hand, we set out to construct topological circuits \cite{jonesPRB20}.
+where $\sigma_v^{-1}$ is the vortex resistivity and $A$ is the magnetic stiffness~\cite{supmat_dao23}.
+With the circuit elements $\mf R, R_v$, and $C_v$ in hand, we set out to construct topological circuits~\cite{jonesPRB20}.

 \tt{Coupled topological circuits}The setup we have been discussing can be described by coupled vorticity and electric circuits, which are depicted in Fig.~\ref{fig:circuits}.
 The applied electric current $I$ in the wire supplies an effective vortex motive force $I\mf R$ to the vorticity circuit.
 This results in build-up of winding and an effective vortex voltage $V_v = -\mc Q/C_v$.
 The backaction of vortex dynamics on the electrical response induces an electromotive force $I_v\mf R$ on the electric circuit, which is written down by invoking Onsager reciprocity.